TallonRain/TallonRain/README.md

 In my down time I can be found exploring the world, enjoying some music or saving the world in video games.
 I also enjoy cooking and skiing.

-Currently I am interested in Rust software development for a wide variety of applications.

 ## Online Presence

 - [Blog & Portfolio](https://kmw.dev)